seasketch/docker-gp-workspace/README.md

 GDAL 3.3.1 is used because it supports flatgeobuf files, and works with flatgeobuf JS library v3.17.4 that geoprocessing lib is locked on for now

-## Usage
+## Alternative Uses

-Use the makefile for building images locally and testing them by shelling in to check it out, and by running the test suite.
-Committing changes to `main` branch in Github will then rebuild and publish the container image via the `publish` Github action.

-- `make` builds the image
-- `make test` tests the image
-- `make shell` gets you into a bash shell with the current working directory mounted at `/app`

-## Using the image directly

-To run the GDAL command line utilities on local files, on data in the current working directory:
+You can run standalone commands using the Docker image, for example bringing input data into a container, transforming it using GDAL, and then bringing the result back out of the container

+The following command binds your current working directory in your host operating system to the `/data` path in the container.
+You can read from `/data` and then write to it to persist data in your host operating system.:

 ```bash
 docker run --rm -it \